egmontmika/egmontmika.com/content/blog/love-overcomes-fear.md

 strengthen you and help you; I will uphold you with my righteous right hand."
 (Isaiah 41:10 NIV)

-The Spirit of Jesus and the spirits of religion are opposed to each other.
+The Spirit of Jesus and the spirit of fear are opposed to each other.
-While religious spirits are producing fear, his Spirit produces love that overcomes fear.
+The Spirit of Jesus produces love that overcomes fear.

-Admitted, followers of Jesus know what fear is, just like anyone else.
-Yet, they overcome.
+We all know what fear is, however, not everybody knows how to overcome.

 Now, here is the challenge:

-In case that fear, guilt or shame, characterize your relationship to God, you might still be captured inside a religious system, hindering you from loving God with all of your heart.
+In case that fear, guilt or shame, characterize your relationship to God, you might be captured inside a religious system that produces that fear.
+H indering you from loving God with all of your heart.
 Although, this is what you really want.

 In this case, wouldn't it be time for a change?